cloudfoundry/credhub/README.md

 See additional repos for more info:

-* cm-cli :     command line interface for credhub, coded in golang
+* credhub-cli :     command line interface for credhub, coded in golang
-* cm-release : provides wrapper around credhub server so that bosh director can use it as a release within the director itself
+* credhub-release : provides wrapper around credhub server so that bosh director can use it as a release within the director itself
 * sec-eng-deployment-credential-manager : cloud formation and bosh-init manifest template
 * sec-eng-ci : concourse pipelines, including credential-manager.yml
 * cred-hub-acceptance-tests : integration tests written in golang.